EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 modules, etc., have many registers to hold the I/O data and relevant parameters.
 In order to read / write these registers, longin / longout, ai / ao and mbbiDirect / mbboDirect records are supported.
-While some of the registers hold 32-bit data, the device / driver support supports only reading / writing a value of 16 bits.
+While some of the registers hold 32-bit data, the device and driver support supports only reading / writing a value of 16 bits.
 32-bit registers must be read / written, according to the specification of the I/O module, by using two records, one for the